-Our Gospa od Skrpjela (Lady of the Rock) is an exquisite anomaly which grew, perhaps, out of remorse for the heinous act perpetrated on St George.
-Around a small crag (skripio in Dalmatian dialect) local people started to built another island.
+Our Gospa od Skrpjela translated as the Lady of the Rock is an exquisite anomaly which grew, perhaps, out of remorse for the heinous act perpetrated on St George.
+Around a small crag, skripio in Dalmatian dialect, local people started to built another island.

 It began with the hulls of scuttled ships and was reinforced by stones carried boatload after boatload to form a seat for a votive chapel which in 1630 they dedicated to the intercession of the mother of Christ.
 By 1725 the original chapel of the Gospa od Skrpjela had been enlarged by the addition of a sanctuary with a distinctive octagonal dome.

 In the small square in front of the church they arranged a so-called ” place of reconciliation”, the idea being that quarreling parties in local disputes might work out fair solutions in the shade of the church and so avoid the Venetian courts.
 The stone benches are a reminder of the personal and community dramas that must have been enacted here.